-Place large boulders and flagstones throughout the berm to give it a more natural outlook.
+Place large boulders and flagstones throughout the grass berm to give it a more natural outlook.
 Bury one-third of the stone height to hold them firmly in the soil, and also to make them appear as natural features on the hill.

 Plant Your Vegetation

 Plant the vegetation of your choice be it trees, perennial and annual flowers, groundcovers and shrubs on the berm so that they can establish roots to anchor the soil, especially on the sides of the slope.

 Plant the short plants at the peak of your berm; this will make them more visible.
 You can have several trees at the top of your berm as well, but plant them in an irregular pattern so that they can look natural.

 Plant the groundcovers at the slope of your berm to help preserve the soil from being eroded.

 Add Mulch Around The Plants

 Add a 2-3 inches film of mulch around the plants on your berm; use mulches with uneven shapes to prevent erosion.
 Shredded barks can make good mulch as they interlock to resist washing down the slope.

 The Bottom Line